 Statement No.81, "Irrevocable Split Interest Agreements" provided recognition and measurement guidance for situation in which a government is a beneficiary of an irrevocable split interest agreement.
 This Statement requires that a government that receives resources pursuant to an irrevocable split interest agreement recognize assets, liabilities and deferred inflows of resources at the inception of the agreement.
 Furthermore, this Statement requires that a government recognize assets representing its beneficial interests in agreements administered by third parties.
 Governments are required by this Statement to recognize revenue when the resources become applicable to the reporting period.
-This Statement enhances comparability and decision usefulness of financial statements for periods beginning after December 15, 2016.
+This Statement enhances comparability and decision usefulness of financial statements among governments.
+The requirements of this statement are effective for financial statements for periods beginning after December 15, 2016.
 This statement did not affect the District's financial statement.